druano/GetData/CodeBook.md

 =======================================================

 The tidy data generated contains 68 variables and 30 rows (same as the number of persons included in the study).
-Multiple measurements per subject were reduced to the average of each variable for each activity.
+Multiple measurements per subject and activity were reduced to its average.

 **Variables included in the tidy data are:**
         * subject